Bilal-2099/Youtube_Downloader/ReadMe.md

 ```
 Youtube_downloaer/
-├─ youtube_downloader_gui.py   # Main GUI script
-├─ downloader.py               # Backend downloader logic
+├─ downloader.py             # Main CLI downloader script
 ├─ ffmpeg/                   # Bundled FFmpeg for audio/video processing
 │   └─ bin/
 │       ├─ ffmpeg.exe
 │       └─ ffprobe.exe
 ├─ downloads/                # Folder where videos/audio are saved
 └─ README.md                 # Project documentation
 ```

 ---

 ## Skills Demonstrated

 - Python scripting and file handling
-- GUI development with Tkinter
-- Handling user input and error management
+- Playlist and batch processing
 - Working with external libraries (`yt-dlp`)
 - Audio/video processing with FFmpeg
-- Playlist and batch processing logic
+- Command-line interface design
-- Threading for responsive GUI
+- Clean, professional coding style for portfolio showcase

 ---

 ## License

 This project is for learning and portfolio purposes.
-Feel free to use or modify it, but do not redistribute commercially.
+Feel free to use or modify it, but do not redistribute comme